 What are the date ranges used for performance metrics?

 The date range used for performance metrics is 30 days.
-We have a widget that shows expensive product groups or listing groups.

-How are the grades defined?
+How are the scores defined?

 What are the criteria for Product/Listing Groups to be considered as 'Expensive' by the 'Expensive Product/Listing Groups' audit?